NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - **Prediction Function:** A prediction function is instrumental in determining an applicant seeking a mortgage based upon data representative of an applicant's input data.
 The "choices.pkl" file contained both categorical and numerical columns from which a categorical list is created.
 Along with "scaler.pkl" used in scaling the input data and model.pkl used in making the prediction based upon the scaled data, the prediction function returns a "Yes" or "No" to an Index Function.

-- **Index Function:** The Index Function is instrumental in providing a communication interface with an index.html file comprised of code corresponding to an applicant's web interface through which the applicant provides the input data used in predicting an approval or denial of the mortgage.
-After recieving the input data, the Index Function calls the Prediction Function and is returned with the "Yes" or "No" as a discussed above.
-Once received, data representative of the "Yes" or "No" is communcatied to the index.htlm file.
+- **Index Function:** The Index Function is instrumental in providing a communication interface with an index.html file comprised of code corresponding to an applicant's web interface through which the applicant provides the input data used to predict an approval or denial of the mortgage.
+After receiving the input data, the Index Function calls the Prediction Function and is returned with the "Yes" or "No" as discussed above.
+Once received, data representative of the "Yes" or "No" is communicated to the index.htlm file.

 ### User Interface
 The index.html file is found in the "training" folder of the main branch.
 The file is instrumental in creating and providing the applicant with a web interface through which to add the following information about the applicant: